Skip to content

 Did you know that all our bus stop signs are printed in-house?
 At OC Transpo’s sign shop, thousands of signs are printed every year and receive a personal touch from a dedicated team.

 With the opening of O-Train Line 2 and Line 4 in the near future, our bus network will be changing.
-New Ways to Bus includes more than 100 routes and is planned to launch following the opening of O-Train Lines 2 and 4 in the south, opening up new convenient connections across the city.
+New Ways to Bus includes more than 100 routes and is planned to launch as early as spring 2025, opening up new convenient connections across the city.
 Every neighbourhood and most customers will see changes to their trip.
 To prepare for our new bus network, we’re starting to make changes to our signage and maps at bus stops throughout Ottawa.

 With thousands of bus stops requiring changes, we need to begin updating this information early so it’s ready in time for the launch of the new bus network.
 Since early July, you may have started to notice changes to signs or maps at bus stops.
 New signs are being installed and are covered to indicate that they aren’t in effect yet.
 When we are ready to launch the new bus network, the signs will be unveiled shortly before the launch.